Dre Campbell Farm

 9. Discourage Unwanted Animals from Entering Your Property

-Ticks often get into your yard on wildlife like deer, rodents, horses, cattle, and stray animals.
-If possible, discourage these animals from entering your property or keep them as far as possible from your house.
+Ticks often get into your yard from wildlife like deer, rodents, horses, cattle, and stray animals.
+If possible, discourage these animals from entering your property or keep them as far away as possible from your house.

 10. Rubbing Alcohol